flerro/jop/README.md

   Many OPTIONS requires a javascript expression that is evaluated on each item of the input collection to perform the requested operation.
-In the expression context, current item can be referenced via "it" and lodash javascript library is exposed via "_".
+In the expression context, current item can be referenced via "it" and Lo-Dash javascript library is exposed via "_".

 Examples:
   jop --findall "it.age > 18" people.json                              Find all people older than 18